 While reputable companies strive to make returns hassle-free, the process isn't always as simple as clicking a button.
 Initiating a return typically involves contacting customer service with your order details and coordinating a pickup.
 Most companies will arrange for a local charity or recycling partner to come get the mattress from your home, so you don't have to worry about shipping it back yourself.
 Still, it requires a bit of coordination on your part.
 The key is to look for a company with clear instructions and responsive support to make the process as smooth as possible.

-How to Make the Most of Your Sleep Trial
+How to Make the Most of Your Trial Period

 A sleep trial is your golden ticket to finding the perfect mattress, but it’s more than just a countdown.
 To truly know if a mattress is right for you, you need a strategy.
 Going in with a plan helps you objectively assess your new bed and make a confident decision before the trial period ends.
 Here’s how you can be methodical and get the most out of every night.